How to Make Your Own Animation

 (note: in this demonstration, she uses an older version of the maker tool)

 STEP 1: Prepare your Video

-The new Maker tool includes a video editing function that enables you to “trim” your scene to the desired length before making a FlipBooKit template.
+This is the MOST common mistake.
+There is a 50 Megabyte limit on the upload file size.
+You can upload longer videos to buffer your main action (5-20 seconds).
+The new Maker tool enables you to “trim” your scene to the desired length before making a FlipBooKit template.

 STEP 2a: Upload VIDEO Using the Maker Tool

-The simplest and quickest way to create a custom FlipBooKit scene is with the VIDEO option of the “maker tool“.
+The simplest and quickest way to create a custom flip book animation is with the VIDEO option of the Maker Tool.

-Just like it sounds.
-This tool will turn your series of numbered frames into a printable PDF label template.
-Use the “Upload 24 Frames” tool on the maker page.
-Just drag 24 correctly-named and sized JPEG images over the gray rectangular upload button and watch the uploader identify acceptable files, then count off the files that are successfully uploaded.
-You will see the frame counter tags change colors to indicate the activity status.
-If this upload process stalls, you may need to check your files for correct naming and sizing.
+Use the “Upload 24 Frames” tool on the maker page –This tool turns a series of numbered-frames into a printable FlipBooKit PDF label template.
+Just drag 24 correctly-named and sized JPEG images over the gray rectangular upload button and watch the up-loader identify acceptable files, then count off the files that are successfully uploaded.
+The frame counter tags will change colors to indicate the activity status.
+If this upload process stalls, check your flip book animation files for correct file-naming and pixel size.

 STEP 3: Printing Your Labels